Reconsider your need to travel to Tunisia because of the high threat of terrorist attack.

 There is a high threat of terrorist attack in Tunisia.
 Some recent terrorist attacks and plots have targeted foreign tourists.
 On 26 June 2015, 38 foreign tourists were killed in a terrorist attack at a beach resort in the tourist area of Port El Kantaoui, near Sousse.
 On 18 March 2015, 22 people were killed in a terrorist attack at the Bardo museum in the centre of Tunis.
 A state of emergency remains in place.

 Terrorist groups in the region have grown in capability and have declared their intention to increase attacks and kidnappings targeting Westerners.
 Tunisian authorities have responded to recent terrorist attacks by increasing security across the country, including deployment of armed guards at tourist resorts.
-Local authorities regularly arrest and disrupt alleged militants involved in planning attacks, though there are limitations on the ability of local authorities to counter the threat.
+Local authorities regularly arrest and disrupt alleged militants involved in planning attacks.

 Possible targets of future terror attacks include government facilities and commercial areas known to be frequented by foreigners such as western diplomatic missions, oil facilities, residential areas, hotels, tourist beaches, clubs, restaurants, bars, schools, market places, places of worship, outdoor recreation events and tourist areas.